lab-cosmo/librascal/docs/source/reference/cpp.rst

 ensure that the analytical and finite-difference gradients match up.

-To check the gradient of a new representation calculator, it should suffice to use the classes RepresentationManagerGradientCalculator (to provide the function and its gradient) and RepresentationManagerGradientFixture (to assist in iterating over the atoms of the structure).
+To check the gradient of a new representation calculator, it should suffice to use the classes RepresentationCalculatorGradientProvider (to provide the function and its gradient) and RepresentationCalculatorGradientFixture (to assist in iterating over the atoms of the structure).
 An example of its usage is shown below, excerpted from :file:`tests/test_calculator.cc`: